-The June 2016 referendum in the United Kingdom ("UK") to exit the European Union ("EU") (commonly known as "Brexit") has created uncertainties affecting business operations in the UK and the EU, and possibly other countries, including with respect to compliance with the regulatory regimes regarding the labeling and registration of the products we sell in these markets.
-The possibility that the U.K. may exit the EU without a formal withdrawal agreement in place has increased the uncertainty around Brexit.
-While we have taken proactive steps to mitigate any disruption to our operations, we could face increased regulatory costs, volatility in exchange rates, market instability and other risks, depending on the final terms of the U.K.'s exit from the EU.
+The United Kingdom's ("UK") departure from the European Union ("EU") (commonly known as "Brexit") has created uncertainties affecting business operations in the UK, the EU and a number of other countries, including with respect to compliance with the regulatory regimes regarding the labeling and registration of the products we sell in these markets.
+The UK formally left the EU on January 31, 2020.
+Pursuant to the withdrawal arrangement agreed between the UK and the EU, there is a transition period through December 31, 2020 for the parties to negotiate their future trading relationship.
+During this transition period, the UK continues to follow the EU's rules and its trading relationship with the EU remains the same.
+While we have taken proactive steps to mitigate any disruption to our operations, we could face increased costs, volatility in exchange rates, market instability and other risks, depending on the outcome of the negotiations regarding the future EU/UK trading relationship.